wilkyrlx/on-deck/README.md

 7. Append the new const list to the const allTeams at the bottom
 8. Finally, make a corresponding enum in model/Sport.ts

+If using the lightweight TypeScript backend, you will also need to add the teams to the slugIDConversions.json file in the backend directory.
+This file is used to generate the schedule for the highlighted games feature.
+More instructions can be found in the corresponding subdirectory.

 ## Testing
 Testing for the backend includes:
 - Testing public functions and the server responses using JUnit